antaalt/antaalt.github.io/_posts/2024-11-23-shader-language-server.md

 # Shader language server

 Now the part about shaders.
 There is already some good extensions on vscode for shader but with some limitations:
 - [HLSL tools](https://marketplace.visualstudio.com/items?itemName=TimGJones.hlsltools): Probably the best hlsl extension, that made it to Visual Studio as default installed HLSL extension.
 The issue is that its not maintainted anymore and not easy to maintain as its reimplement a whole HLSL compiler to lint shaders.
+It does not support latest HLSL features from DXC such as enum.
 - [Shader languages support for VS Code](https://marketplace.visualstudio.com/items?itemName=slevesque.shader): Nice extension for GLSL & HLSL but not maintained anymore aswell.
-There is no diagnostics aswell, only symbol provider.
-Some compatible extension are available to make add it but they rely on glslang & directx shader compiler & require them to be install as dependencies.
+There is no diagnostics, only symbol provider.
+Some compatible extension are available to add linting but they rely on glslang & directx shader compiler & require them to be install as dependencies.
 - [WGSL](https://marketplace.visualstudio.com/items?itemName=PolyMeilex.wgsl): Nice extension for WGSL, but only support linting, and require an external installation of the server.

-These where some nice extensions, but none were really fitting my needs, so I decided to make my own language server for shader.
-And while we are at it, make it easy to support more than one shader language.
+These where some nice extensions, but none were really fitting my needs, so I decided to make my own language server for shader using these needs:
+- Rely on LSP for IDE compatibility.
+- Rely on standard API for validation.
+- Run on web version of vscode using WASI.
+- Bundle the server into the extension to make it work out of the box.
+- Symbol providing (which came up later).
+- Support more than one shader language.

-And I came up with [shader validator](https://marketplace.visualstudio.com/items?itemName=antaalt.shader-validator).
+Thats a lot of need, but I finally came up with [shader validator](https://marketplace.visualstudio.com/items?itemName=antaalt.shader-validator).

 It support HLSL / GLSL & WGSL & is based on Rust.
 Diagnostics is run by standard API validator (Glslang, DXC, Naga) and symbol provider is provided by [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
 Everything is bundled in the extension so it should work out of the box, and even on the web version of vscode thanks to WASI.